Allen School Grad Student Housing Information

 How much does a typical Allen School PhD student spend on rent per month? (top)

-As of March 2022, the mean rent paid by PhD students in the Allen School is $1238/month.
+As of May 2024, the mean rent paid by PhD students in the Allen School is $1459/month.
 The mean utilities paid is $107 per month.
 Detailed statistics are available here.

 Where does everyone live? (top)